What is it? Why is it interesting?

 - Point (1) is always valid.

-- Point (2) holds only in the limit as $t$ approaches infinity.
+- Point (2) holds only in the limit as $t$ approaches infinity (and even then via an approximate lognormal description).

 - Point (3) applies when $t$ is finite, and the exact fraction of Kelly that maximizes a given quantile depends on $t$.